Tsunami」カテゴリーアーカイブ

 Day_200 : High-Speed Tsunamis and Delayed Warnings: The Urgency of Evacuation during the 1896 Meiji Sanriku, 1933 Showa Sanriku, and 2011 Great East Japan Earthquake and Tsunamis

-Large tsunamis are caused by major earthquakes of magnitude 8 or greater.
+Large tsunamis are caused by significant earthquakes of magnitude eight or greater.
 In particular, such earthquakes frequently occur along the Pacific coast of Hokkaido and Tohoku in Japan.
-The Sanriku coast in this region has a special shape called a “rias coast,” which is prone to tsunamis.
+The Sanriku coast in this region has a unique shape called a “rias coast,” which is prone to tsunamis.
 In the 1896 Meiji Sanriku tsunami, the tsunami reached a height of 38 meters and killed about 22,000 people.
 Thirty-seven years later, in 1933, another major tsunami, the Showa Sanriku tsunami, struck the region, killing approximately 3,000 people.
 2011’s Great East Japan Earthquake and Tsunami did not fully apply the lessons of the past, leaving approximately 18,000 people dead or missing.

 Contents (in Japanese)